 ( Disponible en anglais seulement )

-Annie Alport is an Associate in Miller Thomson’s Calgary office.
+Annie Alport is a Partner in Miller Thomson’s Calgary office.
 Annie is a litigator with significant experience and a strong interest in administrative law.
 Annie’s caseload includes cases involving hospital liability, public health enforcement, constitutional law, education, governance, privacy, professional regulatory matters, regulatory defence, and general civil litigation.

 Annie has acted for a broad range of clients in the health, education, and not-for-profit sectors.
 Her litigation experience is diverse and spans across two provinces.
 She has appeared before various administrative tribunals, in the Court of Queen’s Bench of Alberta, the Federal Court of Canada, and the Court of Appeal for Saskatchewan.
 She also appears regularly in Provincial Court for her work in public health enforcement.